 What is Lynch syndrome?

+Lynch syndrome is a possible diagnosis when multiple people on the same side of the family diagnosed with colorectal cancer.
 In addition, cancer is more likely to be diagnosed at a young age.
 The average age for colorectal cancer to be diagnosed in someone with Lynch syndrome is 45, as compared with the average age of 72 for a new diagnosis of colorectal cancer in the general population.
 In Lynch syndrome, colorectal cancer is somewhat more likely to develop on the right side of the colon.

-- One or more cases of cancer diagnosed younger than age 50
+Developing colorectal cancer younger than age 50

 *(colorectal cancer, endometrial cancer, small bowel, ureter, or renal pelvis cancer; some people would also consider including ovarian cancer)